adrianptrv/FE_Mentor_rock_paper_scissors/README.md

 Users should be able to:

-- View the optimal layout for the game depending on their device's screen size
+- View the optimal layout for the game depending on their device's screen size.
-- Play Rock, Paper, Scissors against the computer
+- Play Rock, Paper, Scissors against the computer.
-- Maintain the state of the score after refreshing the browser
+- Maintain the state of the score after refreshing the browser.
+(Made the score value to be stored in the local storage.)

 ### Links